Research

 –>

-Part-Time and Full-Time Employment: Cyclical Behavior and Policy Tradeoffs,” joint with Pedro Gomis-Porqueras and Stan Rabinovich
+Part-Time and Full-Time Employment: Cyclical Behavior and Policy Tradeoffs,” joint with Pedro Gomis-Porqueras and Stan Rabinovich (revision requested at Labour Economics)

 • Programs and code: please email me ([email protected]) if you are interested in the programs we use in this project.